 My current research focuses on processes of urbanization, industrialization and socioeconomic change in small-town India.
 Specifically, my PhD research focuses on the town of Mahad, Maharashtra in western India.
-Probably best known for its role in the anti-caste struggle (particularly as the site of two major protests by the pioneering anti-caste leader Dr. B.R.
+Probably best known for its role in the anti-caste movement (particularly as the site of two major protests by the pioneering anti-caste leader Dr. B.R.
 Ambedkar), Mahad has—since the 1980s—also been the site of an industrial area supported by the state government.
-Struggles over water have played key parts of Mahad's anti-caste histories, as well as its industrial development.
-My research thus seeks to ask: how have caste-based assertions intersected with struggles over the commons to produce ideological and material disputes over water and pollution in one of India’s most rapidly transforming regions?
+Contestations over land and water have played key parts of Mahad's anti-caste histories, as well as its industrial development.
+My research thus seeks to ask: in the context of massive economic and ecological shifts in India, how have intertwined social and infrastructural inequalities been altered, resisted or rejected?